lindsey Bond-Garcia(she/her)

 Lindsey Bond CV

 Her artwork has been exhibited in The Alberta TREX Program, Gallery 1C03, Gallery 44, MAWA, Platform Centre for Photographic + Digital Arts and The Richmond International Film + Media Arts Festival.
-Most recently, her work is included in Craft & Craftivism: A Biographical Dictionary of Contemporary Ceramic, Fibre, and Glass Artists in Canada.
-Please visit @lindseybondstudio or http://www.lindseybond.ca/
+Most recently, her work was included in Craft & Craftivism: A Biographical Dictionary of Contemporary Ceramic, Fibre, and Glass Artists in Canada.

 Artist Statement